About This Resource

 Establishing a Biblical Worldview

 God’s purpose was good when He created mankind as male and female with a physical attraction towards one another and when He created sexual intercourse, and reproduction.
-Actually, it was very good.
+Actually, it was very good (Genesis 1:31).
 Nothing was withheld because God’s design was perfect.
-He intended for men and women to marry, have sex, and lots of it with no shame attached.
-In this design, humans would multiply with sex, sex would enable freedom and intimacy in marriage, and children would be a reward and a blessing.
+He intended for men and women to marry, have sex (Genesis 1:27-28), and lots of it with no shame attached (Genesis 2:23-25).
+In this design, humans would multiply with sex, sex would enable freedom and intimacy in marriage, and children would be a reward and a blessing (Psalm 127:3-5).

-When sin entered the world, it brought about death, subversion, and separation from God and His purposes which only God could restore through Jesus Christ.
+When sin entered the world, it brought about death, subversion, and separation from God and His purposes which only God could restore through Jesus Christ (Genesis 3; Hebrews 10:1-14; Romans 5:8).
 This brokenness is what puts the Gospel of Christ in the center of our lives, including our sexuality, parenting, and families.
 Throughout the Bible, mankind, in our sin nature, perverted God’s design for marriage, sex, and the family through lust, divorce, prostitution, rape, homosexuality, gender inequality, child sacrifice, and more.
-It was Christ who not only dignified women with respect and corrected misunderstandings about divorce but also re-established the value of children.
+It was Christ who not only dignified women with respect and corrected misunderstandings about divorce but also re-established the value of children (John 4:1-26; Matthew 19:14; Luke 9:48; Luke 17:2).

-The Bible is our guide for matters pertaining to sex and parent’s thoughts and experiences should be informed by its content.
+The Bible is our guide for matters pertaining to sex and parent’s thoughts and experiences should be informed by its content (2 Timothy 3:16; Hebrews 4:12).

 Tone, Timing & Environment

-If parents struggle to speak soberly about details related to reproduction or sex in general (i.e., every conversation is awkward, squeamish, or turns into giggling or glossing over significant details).
-Try practice those conversations with a spouse or in front of a mirror.
-While conversations related to sex can be tense, the tone is set by the parents.
-Relax and provide direction for children with a willingness to acknowledge the shame related to the subject, even as they explain the absurdity of parents not discipling their children on these issues.
+If parents struggle to speak soberly about details related to reproduction or sex in general (i.e., every conversation is awkward, squeamish, or turns into giggling or glossing over significant details), try practicing those conversations with a spouse or in front of a mirror.
+While conversations related to sex can be tense, the tone is set by the parents (Proverbs 1:8-9).
+Relax and provide direction with a willingness to acknowledge how intimate the details of the subject are while juxtaposing how absurd it would be for parents not to teach their children about sex.

 Both fathers and mothers need to be able to have this conversation with each of their children.
 They should be able to articulate the gift sex is to marriage, and that it is a regular healthy aspect of marriage, not a taboo topic.
 Mothers are likely more adept to address specific issues with their daughters, and fathers with sons.
 Single parents may engage a teacher, mentor, or family member for help.
 However, due to the frequency of these conversations, mothers and fathers need to be able to address issues with their children of the opposite sex.